 Due to the 10-hour battery life, you may work, stream, or play for extended periods on a single charge.

-Finally, you can build a comprehensive travel-friendly solution with the Magic Keyboard or Apple Pencil.
+Finally, you can build a comprehensive travel-friendly solution with the Magic Keyboard or Apple Pencil if you know how to use one.
 It’s an intriguing bundle for binge-watching movies on a tablet while lounging in the sun because of the four speakers for audio.

 - Liquid Retina Display

 - 12MP Wide Camera

 2. Samsung Galaxy S8+ – Best Value Tablet with Bright Display